DORA Enforcement Active — Regulatory Assessments Underway

 Actions to Undertake

-Develop testing scenarios that reflect potential disruptions, including cyber attacks, system failures, and disaster response: Scenarios should be crafted to simulate real-world threats, including technical failures, malware attacks, data breaches, and even physical disruptions like natural disasters.
-Each scenario helps in evaluating preparedness and identifying weak points.
-Utilize frameworks such as NIST Cybersecurity Framework and ISO/IEC 27001 for guidance on standard practices.
+Develop testing scenarios that reflect potential disruptions, including cyber attacks, system failures, and disaster response: Scenarios should simulate real-world threats.
+Utilize frameworks such as NIST Cybersecurity Framework and ISO/IEC 27001 for guidance.

-Plan tests that challenge the organization's ability to respond and recover from disruptions while minimizing impact on operations: Tests should not just identify vulnerabilities but also assess the organization's capacity to recover quickly and efficiently.
-This includes testing the effectiveness of incident response plans, backup systems, and communication protocols.
-Regular testing helps in identifying gaps and ensuring compliance with DORA's digital operational resilience requirements.
+Plan tests that challenge the organization's ability to respond and recover from disruptions while minimizing impact on operations: Tests should assess the organization's capacity to recover quickly, including testing incident response plans, backup systems, and communication protocols.

 Deliverables